vikingair/brocolito/README.md

                                   printing a whole error stack.
 - `pc`: Default export of the [picocolors](https://www.npmjs.com/package/picocolors) package to add colors to your printed output.
+- `prompts`: Default export of the [prompts](https://www.npmjs.com/package/prompts) package to make use of interactive shell prompts.

 ## External dependencies